China 33: The shih and the ju

 The Balanced Individual

-Warriors become officials in the Chou
+Warriors become officials during the Chou

 Feudalism of the Chou turns the warrior into an official